icyTan/portfolio2019/src/pages/bfbc.md

 ### Thoughts and final remarks

-At the beginning of the project, our understanding of the client needs felt like we were restricted and that we had no foundation to build on top of.
+At the beginning of the project, my understanding of the client needs felt like I was restricted and that I had no foundation to build on top of.

-As we worked with each other and with the client, we came to understand the why behind the requests our client put in, and built an experience that focuses on working within those requests.
-We as a team learned to sincerely empathize with our end users using tools like contextual inquires and user journey maps to find pain points we would have not found by asking questions.
+As I worked with the team and with the client, we came to understand:

+* the why behind the requests our client put in.
+* how to build an experience that works within constraints.
+* to sincerely empathize with the end users using tools like contextual inquires and user journey maps.

-This project had our team and myself learn to factor in all the variables when designing for users, in this case looking at victims of bullying and those who want to support anti-bullying causes.
+This project had the team and myself learn to factor in all the variables when designing for users, in this case looking at victims of bullying and those who want to support anti-bullying causes.

 While this case study doesn’t focus heavily on victims of bullying, the considerations and constraints of designing for those users impacted the tone of voice and labelling for the rest of the project.

 </section>